razvanmuscalu/systems-design-dictionary/kafka.md

 - Supports partitioning of topic
     - Brokers assign multiple consumers with same consumer group to different partitions
-        - Or consumers can receive from exact partition
+        - Or consumers can assign themselves to exact partition
     - Producers can send to topic or exact partition

 <br />